esequielvirtuoso/book_store_items-api/README.md

 It also uses the [gorilla mux](https://github.com/gorilla/mux) HTTP framework to handle the requests.

-User is the core domain of this application.
+Item is the core domain of this application.

 ![alt text](./doc/images/microservicesDiagram.jpg?raw=true)